 2. Log in to the host following the prompts.
 When your login is complete, the system prompt is displayed.

-For example, if you connected to a session on VMS host VHOST5, SETHOST would display the screen shown in Figure 7-1.
+For example, if you connect to a session on VMS host VHOST5, SETHOST displays the screen shown in Figure 7-1.